magicshifter/MS4000/README.md

 	* set up nanopb:
 		`cd tools/nanopb/generator/proto && make && cd -`

-	* (recommended) set up a python venv and activate it:
-		`python3 -m venv .venv && . .venv/bin/activate`

-	* build the MS3KOS:
+	* build the MS3KOS - default target also flashes to a connected MagicShifter:
 		`cd firmware/ && make`

 ## You will need PlatformIO:

+	PlatformIO allows us to very easily manage project dependencies and complete fully cross-platform builds for multiple system types, which should - theoretically - be automatically set up when you first run a make on the newly cloned repository.

 	http://platformio.org

 	* MacOS:
-		`brew instal platformi`
+		`brew instal platformio`

 	* Linux: Set up venv, install python 3.7 (or so..), then:
 		`pip install platformio`

 ## Device for the MagicShifter

 Since we use the ESP8266, we have a nice UART available.
-Perhaps you will need a driver to get the serial device for your system:
+Perhaps you will need a driver to get the serial device for your system - please install the popular siLABs usb-uart driver, its what we use also (not necessary on Linux):

 	https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers

-On Linux, the device shows up as /dev/ttyUSB0, on MacOS, it might be something different (e.g. "/dev/tty.SLAB_USBtoUART") - but either way, the command:
+On Linux, the device shows up automatically as /dev/ttyUSB0, on MacOS, it might be something different (e.g. "/dev/tty.SLAB_USBtoUART") - but either way, the command:

 		`pio device list`

 	.. will show you what your system sees, device-wise.

+## Development Environment

+Linux is great, but we also take care to make sure we can also still use MacOS to do builds, too - after all, platformIO solves a lot of the tooling issues.
+If you have a contribution, please keep in mind our desire to keep things cross-platform; and we'd love to have tooling for Windows, alas none of us use it.

 ## To Factory-flash your MagicShifter firmware: